Activate Your Character Strengths: The Path to Authentic Happiness

 For example, eating a piece of chocolate while you’re focusing your eyes on your computer screen produces a certain class of experience.

-To support the use of this strategy see: How to Center Yourself to Increase Focus and How to Sit in Meditation.
+To support the use of this strategy, see: How to Center Yourself to Increase Focus and Meditation Training for Beginners.

 Examples of gratifications include: